skmorgane/biodiversity-course/project.md

 ## Implementation

 * A considerable amount of class time will be devoted to the class project.
+    * Unless told otherwise, in-class projects days are to help reduce the out-of-class time load of the project and to make sure that your group has access to me if needed.
+    * If your group would like to do your in-class meeting time out-of-class, that is perfectly fine.
+Just let me know in advance what your plan is.
+    * If I'm going to conduct an important project discussion at the beginning of in-class project time, I will let you know in advance so you can plan accordingly.
 * Small groups of 3-4 people will work together on a class project
 * The group will need to identify something we don't understand about biodiversity
 * The group will need to devise a plan for filling that gap in knowledge